activeviam/atoti-ui-migration/README.md

 - _content of ui.json_: the original content to migrate
 - _servers.json_: the ActivePivot server's information

+and a third optional file:

+- _content of pivot.json_: the content from the pivot folder on the content server.

 Let's create these files.

 ### Download the original content

-The content to migrate can be downloaded as a JSON file from the ActiveViam Content Manager.
-If you are used to accessing ActiveUI at `https://my-server.com/ui/index.html`, then you should be able to access your Content Manager at `https://my-server.com/content/ui/index.html`.
+The content to migrate can be downloaded as a JSON file from the atoti+ Admin UI.
+If you are used to accessing ActiveUI at `https://my-server.com/ui/index.html`, then you should be able to access the Admin UI at `https://my-server.com/admin/ui/index.html`.

 :warning: Make sure to connect as a user with access to all the content that must be migrated.
 We recommend connecting as a user with the role `ROLE_CS_ROOT`.

 Right-click the folder named **ui** and click **Export**.
 This will download a file called _content of ui.json_.
 Move this file into your `migration` folder.

 ![](/documentation/download-content.gif)

+### Optional: Download the content of the pivot folder

+:warning: If there are calculated measures to be migrated from ActiveUI-4 to the ActiveUI-5 content servers, this file is required.
+If this is not the case, this file can be disregarded.

+Right-click the folder named **pivot** and click **Export**.
+This will download a file called _content of pivot.json_.
+Move this file into your `migration` folder.

 ### Download the servers information